Is Buying a Second Home a Good Investment?

 Owning a Second Home for Personal Use vs Investment

 Many second home buyers look to blend personal enjoyment with income potential.
-If that's your aim, you’ll need to find the sweet spot between location appeal and rental profitability.
+That means comparing location appeal with rental profitability rather than looking at either factor in isolation.

 Weighing up factors such as whether the property will make a good holiday let and suit your lifestyle can make a big difference to the long-term success of your second home.